contribsys/faktory/docs/protocol-specification.md

 connection to clients that are not consumers.

 A client SHOULD NOT unilaterally close the connection, and instead SHOULD issue an `END` command.
-If the server detects that the client has unilaterally closed the connection, the server MAY omit the `OK` response and simply close its connection.

 # Client Commands

 FWP commands are described in this section.
 Commands are organized by the type of client likely to issue them (producer first, then consumer).

 Command arguments, identified by "Arguments:" in the command descriptions below, are shown either a metavariables (e.g., "queue"), or